IBM/automation-integration-platform/README.md

      ```

-9. We are now ready to start installing Data Foundation, run the `launch.sh` command, make sure you are in the root of the `automation-data-foundation` repository
+9. We are now ready to start installing CP4I, run the `launch.sh` command, make sure you are in the root of the `automation-integration-platform` repository

    ```
    ./launch.sh